Let’s talk about how to get into Penn State.

 Does Penn State use the Common Application?

-No, Penn state does not use the Common Application.
+Yes.
+As of June 2018, Penn State now uses the Common Application.
 The Common Application is a third-party website that provides the application forms for many top schools.
-While the Common App is not part of how to get into Penn State, it can be important at other universities.
-To learn more about the Common Application and its essay (in case you are applying to to other schools than Penn state) check out this Magoosh blog post about the Common App essay.
+So the Common app is now an important part of how to get into Penn State, and it can be important at other universities too.
+To learn more about the Common Application and its essay check out this Magoosh blog post about the Common App essay.

 Does Penn State require letters of recommendation?